alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 If you import from the EU (except Portugal), you can specify less strict standards.
 Instead of meeting ISMP15, packaging can either be bark-free, or have a plant passport if it’s made out of conifer wood.
 If it’s kiln dried, it must also be marked ‘KD’.

-Having this in your contract will help to protect you if the wood packaging fails an inspection and you're asked to pay for one or more of the following:
+Having this information in your contract will help to protect you if the wood packaging fails an inspection and you're asked to pay for one or more of the following:

 - repackaging  of the goods
 - treatment and marking of the wood packaging to meet ISPM15 requirements